Stand with Ukraine flag

 Doc info icon

 Configuration in this section is used to configure the gateway in the BACnet network.
+The following parameters are used to configure application settings:

-• Object Name - the gateway object name in the BACnet network;
+• Object Name - the gateway object name in the BACnet network.

-• Port - the gateway port in the BACnet network;
+• Port - the gateway port in the BACnet network.

-• Network mask - the gateway mask in the BACnet network;
+• Network mask - the gateway mask in the BACnet network.

-• Object ID - the gateway object identifier in the BACnet network;
+• Object ID - the gateway object identifier in the BACnet network.

-• Vendor ID - the gateway vendor identifier in the BACnet network;
+• Vendor ID - the gateway vendor identifier in the BACnet network.

 image